Diane Crump: Career accomplishments

 Crump was inspired to apply for her jockey's license in the fall of 1968 after the very first woman licensed jockey, Kathryn Kusner, sued the Maryland Racing Commission for the right to be granted a license.
-Kusner had previously been denied a jockey's license because of her gender and although she won her case in October of 1968 and was granted a license, she suffered an injury soon after that prevented her from competing, allowing Crump to step forward and assume the responsibilities of a revolutionary female jockey.
-While Crump was granted the jockey's license in 1968, she continued to face sexist rules, regulations and personal harassments as she attempted to further her career in horse racing.
+Kusner had previously been denied a jockey's license because of her gender and although she won her case in October 1968 and was granted a license, she suffered an injury soon after that prevented her from competing, allowing Crump to step forward and assume the responsibilities of a revolutionary female jockey.
+While Crump was granted the jockey's license in 1968, she continued to face sexist rules, regulations and personal harassment as she attempted to further her career in horse racing.